 Tim Sloan, Wells Fargo’s chief financial officer, told investors Feb.
 13 that the flood of deposits late in 2012 will drive loan growth this year, and he sees signs that’s already happening.
 The bank’s typical loan-to-deposit ratio has been about one to one, and Wells Fargo is “eager to make new loans,” said Ancel Martinez, a spokesman for the San Francisco- based company, run by CEO John Stumpf.

 “We would anticipate as the economy improves and business confidence increases, we will return to a more normalized loan to deposit ratio,” Martinez said.

-SunTrust (STI)’s Mike McCoy said the Atlanta-based bank’s ratio improved in last year’s second and third quarter, dropping in the final three months as the company sold loans to clean up its balance sheet.
+SunTrust (STI:US)’s Mike McCoy said the Atlanta-based bank’s ratio improved in last year’s second and third quarter, dropping in the final three months as the company sold loans to clean up its balance sheet.
 “We remain committed to making loans to qualified borrowers, and we continue to have sufficient liquidity and capital to support loan growth,” McCoy said.

 Mark Costiglio at New York-based Citigroup declined to comment.
 The bank, ranked third by assets, is trimming thousands of employees and shaking up operations as CEO Michael Corbat, 52, seeks to reduce expenses and improve profit.
 Average deposits at the North America retail unit climbed 9 percent last year while commercial loans increased 23 percent.